With a reliable IT help desk in your corner, your business can face any IT problem with confidence.

 Help desk managers have the benefit of good data.
 With great accuracy, they see when a ticket is created, how soon after it was received the help desk team responded, what type of support was offered, how effective that support was, and much more.

-For help desks like Complete Network that strive for continuous improvement, this data is extremely valuable, because it offers a clear method of measuring the impact of our service and making targeted improvements.
+For help desks at IT companies like Complete Network that strive for continuous improvement, this data is extremely valuable, because it offers a clear method of measuring the impact of our service and making targeted improvements.

 Here are just some of the help desk metrics that we use to ensure consistent help desk quality